hlashbrooke/WordPress-Plugin-Template/README.md

 ## How do I use it?

-You can simply copy the files out of this repo and rename everything as you need it, but to make things easier I have included a [shell script](https://github.com/hlashbrooke/WordPress-Plugin-Template/blob/master/build-plugin.sh) in this repo that will automatically copy the files to a new folder, remove all traces of the existing git repo, rename everything in the files according to your new plugin name, and initialise a new git repo in the folder.
+You can simply copy the files out of this repo and rename everything as you need it, but to make things easier I have included a [shell script](https://github.com/hlashbrooke/WordPress-Plugin-Template/blob/master/build-plugin.sh) in this repo that will automatically copy the files to a new folder, remove all traces of the existing git repo, rename everything in the files according to your new plugin name, and initialise a new git repo in the folder if you choose to do so.

 ### Running the script

 You can run the script just like you would run any shell script - it does not take any arguments, so you don't need to worry about that.
-Once you start the script it will ask for two things:
+Once you start the script it will ask for three things:

 1. **Plugin name** - this must be the full name of your plugin, with correct capitalisation and spacing.
 2. **Destination folder** - this will be the folder where your new plugin will be created - typically this will be your `wp-content/plugins` folder.
 You can provide a path that is relative to the script, or an absolute path - either will work.